At American Screen Printing Association, we get lots of inquiries about using LED light from people who are building their own exposure units.

-Since traditional 'high UV' light sources (metal halide and mercury vapor lamps) for 'home made' exposure units are becoming harder to find, we have found some LED lights sources that are affordable, safe to use and will work effectively for exposing screens.
+Since traditional 'high UV' light sources (metal halide and mercury vapor lamps) for 'home made' exposure units are becoming harder to find, LED lights sources are available that are affordable, safe to use and will work effectively for exposing screens.

 Before we discuss LED light sources, we need to discuss some important details regarding light sources in general when building your own exposure unit.